GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/trust-tokens/index.md

 ## How do Trust Tokens work?

+In this example a publisher website wants to check if a user is a real human, and not a bot, before displaying an ad.

 1. A user visits a website (known as an **issuer**) and performs actions that lead the site to believe that the user is a real human, such as making purchases, using an email account or successfully completing reCAPTCHA.